 Operative treatment offers immediate spinal stability which allows early sitting by the patient, easy transfer of the patient and earlier rehabilitation.

-Moreover, there is better restoration of spinal alignment and correction of translational deformities which translates into restoration of canal dimensions more.
+Moreover, there is a better restoration of spinal alignment and correction of translational deformities which translates into the restoration of canal dimensions more.

 However, it is agreed upon that if the neurological deficit is progressive, an emergency decompression is indicated.